 Lastly, the pack comes with a removable, floating top lid which contains two zip pockets.
 This lid means you can squeeze in a little extra if you are carrying a large load or you can remove the lid completely to reduce weight.

-The High Sierra Classic Summit is our best women’s backpack, as its design is female specific, especially if you are smaller in stature.
+The is our best women’s backpack, especially if you are smaller in stature.